MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/liquid-filters.md

 Renders a string as Liquid code.
 This code will have access to the current Liquid execution context (variables, etc.).

 > [!Note]
-> This filter should be used with caution and should generally only be applied to values that are under the exclusive control of portal content authors, or other users that can be trusted to write Liquid code.
+> This filter should be used with caution and should generally only be applied to values that are under the exclusive control of site content authors, or other users that can be trusted to write Liquid code.

 **Code**